 - Project management, including health and safety compliance

-- Gaining planning consent, if not already achieved, and associated fees
+- Gaining planning permission, if not already achieved, and associated fees

 - Demolition and/or site preparation